I speak 3 different kinds of English.

 Nigerian Pidgin English

 This used to be unfortunately called “broken English” when we were growing up, and like many kids who grew up in middle class settings, I was discouraged from speaking it.
 Our parents feared our “pure” English would be corrupted if we immersed ourselves in Pidgin English.
-Which of course was all the reason we needed to learn it!
+Which of course was all the reason we needed to invest in it.

 Pidgins are languages that arise from a mixture of various other languages to become their own thing.
 So Nigerian Pidgin English is a form of English with a dash of Portuguese (sabi, pikin) and a generous sprinkling from the major Nigerian languages: wahala and ba from Hausa, biko and una from Igbo, abi and shei from Yoruba.
 Pidgins are not a broken form of language.
 They begin as a simplified form of one language and take on their own character.